 Amazon Affiliates operating in a saturated market tell a similar story.

-Because many users have become “ad blind”, you could argue that turning off commerce is compounding the issue of publishers not being fairly compensated for their effort.
+Because many users have become “ad blind”, you could argue that crudely switching off webpage commerce is compounding the issue of publishers not being fairly compensated.

 The widely held concern among traditional journalists and indie bloggers is that the incentive for content to be created in the first place is diminishing if it’s killed in the womb.